MozB/Beeline-libgdx-examples/README.md

 ## Examples
 **Important:** All examples should be run with the working directory set to **projectRoot/android/assets**
 ### Hello world! ###
-Prints a logo and text to the screen with minimal code, project ready to be deployed on Android or tested on Desktop using `BeelineActor` and `BeelineLabel`.
+Prints a logo and text to the screen with minimal code and only one core project class!
+Project ready to be deployed on Android or tested on Desktop.
+Uses `BeelineActor` and `BeelineLabel`.

 Core class: [core/src/org/beelinelibgdx/examples/helloworld/HelloWorldGame.java](core/src/org/beelinelibgdx/examples/helloworld/HelloWorldGame.java)